 An easy rule to follow, you should always try to match your belt and shoe colour as closely as possible

-This style mistake though can be a result of bad shopping on the behalf of men.
+This style mistake, though, can result from bad shopping on men's behalf.
 Ill-prepared purchases mean you are not buying with your wardrobe in mind.
-Shopping on impulse can lead men to have a new pair of shoes without a belt to match.
+Shopping impulsively can lead men to have a new pair of shoes without a belt to match.

 Read our view on the belt or no belt with suit debate here.